-- ➤ The population, because there is a decrease in their number; - Climatic factors, as in the absence of ambitious measures the level of GHG emissions could increase; - Landscape, because at this moment the degree of fragmentation of the landscape in the big cities and in their vicinity is high or very high, following the intensification of the urbanization process, the degree of fragmentation would intensify; - ➤ Energy efficiency, because the final energy consumption in households is slightly increasing.
+- > The population, because there is a decrease in their number; - Climatic factors, as in the absence of ambitious measures the level of GHG emissions could increase; - Landscape, because at this moment the degree of fragmentation of the landscape in the big cities and in their vicinity is high or very high, following the intensification of the urbanization process, the degree of fragmentation would intensify; - > Energy efficiency, because the final energy consumption in households is slightly increasing.

-- > Biodiversity, because the pressures on it could intensify; - ➤ Water, because of deviations from the drinking water quality indicators; some of the surface water bodies and ground water bodies are in poor chemical condition; - Climate factors, as their effects are likely to intensify, adaptation of infrastructure to the effects of climate change is reduced and GHG emissions from the transport sector could increase; - Waste insufficient waste reduction and non-compliance with the requirements for separate waste collection.
+- > Biodiversity, because the pressures on it could intensify; - Water, because of deviations from the drinking water quality indicators; some of the surface water bodies and ground water bodies are in poor chemical condition.
+Existence of surface and groundwater bodies that are not in good chemical condition - Climate factors, as their effects are likely to intensify, adaptation of infrastructure to the effects of climate change is reduced and GHG emissions from the transport sector could increase; - Waste insufficient waste reduction and non-compliance with the requirements for separate waste collection.